 Getting the Raw Denim Jeans You Really, Really Want

 Let’s say you have decided on getting a pair of raw selvedge denim jeans.
 You have 100 bucks burning a hole in your pocket.
 You have your eye on your dream jeans but they are 200.
 So you rush out and buy the jeans you can afford, not the ones you really want.
 Big mistake!

 The problem is, even though the jeans you are wearing may be amazing jeans, you will still be yearning after that pair you fell in love with in the first place.
 So, be patient, wait a while and save up a little more.
 Get that dream pair.

 The act of saving up and waiting will start you off on a solid footing.
 You will be much more likely to create a much stronger connection with that dream pair than you will with your second choice and therefore be much more likely to really put in the time and effort needed to create that beautiful, unique fade.

 The Ethics Involved

 As an important aside and just to wrap this up.
 When you buy a pair of raw selvedge denim jeans you are much more likely (although not guaranteed) to get an item of clothing which is ethically made with the people manufacturing the jeans getting a fair wage and good working conditions.
 Now, this is something that is very close to my heart and influences all my purchases but it is such an expansive topic that we will cover it in another video.

 Have a Good Think

 For now, have a think to yourself about the points above – what are you looking for in a pair of jeans, where do you want them to come from and in reality, how much do you have to spend?
-There is no point having an amazing pair of jeans if you can’t eat for the rest of the month.
+There is no point in having an amazing pair of jeans if you can’t eat for the rest of the month.
 Or maybe there is?
-Jump in to the comments and let us know!
+Jump into the comments and let us know!